Lingtren: Geography

 A long chain of mountains extends generally somewhat north of west from Mount Everest whose west ridge descends to the col of Lho La (6026 m) before rising to Khumbutse (6665 m).
 The ridge drops to an unnamed col at 6204 m and then ascends to Lingtren from where it continues to another unnamed col at 6126 m and then to Pumori (7165 m).
-Bounded on the north by this chain of mountains is the Western Cwm in Nepal down which the Khumbu Glacier descends to the northwest over the Icefall before it turns sharply southwest.
+Bounded on the north by this chain of mountains is the Khumbu Glacier, which descends to the northwest over the Icefall before it turns sharply southwest.
 Lingtren lies at the apex of this right-angled bend.
 North of the mountain chain in Tibet the West Rongbuk Glacier flows east to join the main Rongbuk Glacier.
 Near Lingtren, the Khumbu glacier is at about 5400 m whereas the West Rongbuk glacier is at about 6000 m.

 Geologically the south face of the mountain is of black gneiss overlain by a thick sill of massive granite.
 The gneiss has been intruded with many thinner granite sills.

 The summit elevation is alternatively stated to be 6714 m and 6674 m using different elevation models.
 Lingtren's prominence is about 593 m above its key col, which is between it and its nearest higher neighbour Pumori.